What to Pack For the Camino

 - Take one lightweight luxury item.
 Choose wisely.
 See Safety and Healthcare for proven preventive blister tips.

 - Every night after you wash and ring out your clothes, lay them out flat on your microfibre towel.
 Roll the towel and the clothing up like a sausage, then ring it out tightly.
 This removes a large portion of excess water and your clothes should be dry by the next morning.

 - Rinse and ring out your microfibre towel after each use.
 Hang to dry.

-- Use your safety pins to hang wet items from your backpack to dry out, and to pin your luggage transport envelope to your backpack (you never know if you might need a day or two off from carrying your pack).
+- Use your safety pins to hang wet items from your backpack to dry out (like socks during the day), and to pin your luggage transport envelope to your backpack (you never know if you might need a day or two off from carrying your pack).

 - If you are starting in Saint Jean Pied de Port there is a fantastic Pilgrim shop there that features a large variety of gear.
 Visit La Boutique du Pelerin on line.

 - If starting in Pamplona Caminoteca also has a large variety of pilgrim-focused products and is around the corner from Jesus y Maria Albergue.